jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-11.md

 and may be altered, modified and/or amended by the ERC pursuant to Rule 16 on Removal of Cross Subsidies.
-(d) Privatization of at least seventy (70%) percent of the total capacity of generating assets of NPC in Luzon and Visayas.
+(d) Privatization of at least seventy (70%) percent of the total capacity of generating assets of NAPOCOR in Luzon and Visayas.
-(e) Transfer of the management and control of at least seventy percent (70%) of the total energy output of power plants under contract with NPC to the IPP Administrators.
+(e) Transfer of the management and control of at least seventy percent (70%) of the total energy output of power plants under contract with NAPOCOR to the IPP Administrators.
 Page 46 of 100Section 4.
 Specification of the Contestable Market for Open Access.
 Upon the initial implementation of Open Access, the ERC shall allow all